rchomczyk-playground/honey/README.md

 ### Synchronous vs asynchronous message dispatching
 - [dispatch](https://github.com/rchomczyk/honey/tree/main/honey-common/src/dev/shiza/honey/message/dispatcher/MessageBaseDispatcher.java#L71)
   This method immediately delivers the message synchronously.
-It calls the deliver function with the rendered message and the recipient, and the action is completed immediately.
+It calls the deliver function with the rendered message and the viewer, and the action is completed immediately.

 - [dispatchAsync](https://github.com/rchomczyk/honey/tree/main/honey-common/src/dev/shiza/honey/message/dispatcher/MessageBaseDispatcher.java#L76)
   This method delivers the message asynchronously.
 It returns a CompletableFuture that performs the message rendering in the background and then delivers the result once it's ready.
 It allows non-blocking behavior and handles exceptions asynchronously.